uber/cadence/bench/README.md

 #### 1. Use docker image `ubercadence/cadence-bench:latest`

-For now, this image has on release versions for simplified the release process.
+For now, this image has no release versions for simplified the release process.
 Always use `latest` tag for the image.

 You can [pre-built docker-compose file](../docker/docker-compose-bench.yml) to run against local server In the `docker/` directory, run: